 Yet, archaeologists have not up with convincing evidence that the teeth of children in ancient societies were in a worse shape than modern-day America.

-Instead, newly discovered fossils show even Neanderthal females breastfed their children for more than a year and their teeth were in a good shape.
+Instead, Irresistible Smiles newly discovered fossils show even Neanderthal females breastfed their children for more than a year and their teeth were in a good shape.

 Does it mean you can breastfeed your child for as long as you wish?
-Not so fast, because it is here the story begins to get interesting.
+Not so fast, because it is where the story begins to get interesting.

 According to Journal of Natural Science, Biology, and Medicine, prolonged contact with human milk softens the enamel around the child’s teeth.